Who is Lauren Sánchez, Jeff Bezos’ bride-to-be?

 (CNN) — She’s set to marry Amazon billionaire Jeff Bezos.
 But who is the pilot and Emmy Award-winning journalist Lauren Sánchez – and how did she go from local news to the edge of space?

-Born in New Mexico in 1969 and raised in California, Sánchez studied at El Camino College and later the University of Southern California.
+Born in New Mexico in 1969, Sánchez studied at El Camino College and later the University of Southern California.
 According to her alma mater’s website, at the time she was known as Wendy Sánchez.

 She launched her broadcasting career at KTVK-TV in Phoenix, and went on to appear on the “Extra” news magazine show, co-hosted “Good Day LA,” and served as the original host of the dancing competition series “So You Think You Can Dance.”